ligerfotis/UR3e-Python-Teleop/SensorManager/README.md

 # 🖥️ Sensor Manager
 This directory contains codes that enable simultaneous recording from multiple sensors based on keyboard inputs for when to start and stop recording.
-These sensor recordings are intended to be done alongside robot teleoperation, which can be done using codes from the *Teleop* directory.
+These sensor recordings are intended to be done alongside robot teleoperation, which can be done using the codes from the *Teleop* directory.

 The sensor recordings that can be done using these codes include:
 1. Webcam video to record the entire robot setup
 2. Multiple DIGIT sensor videos (one sensor on each gripper finger)
-3. RealSense camera colour and depth videos (camera mounted on the gripper)
+3. RealSense camera RGB and depth videos (camera mounted on the gripper)
 4. Microphone audio to record gripper sound
 5. Proprioception logging to log TCP, joint and gripper positions

 Frame / sample logs are also created with timestamps for each sensor during recording periods to allow for quality checking.

-In addition, there is also a '***proprioception_replay.py***' file which could be used to replay the movements logged by *proprioception_logger.py*.
+In addition, there is also a '***proprioception_replay.py***' file which can be used to replay the movements logged by *proprioception_logger.py*.

 ***All video recordings are set to be written at 30 FPS and the audio recording is set to be written at 48 kHz.***